weirdgyn/viastitching/README.md

 As you can see some implanted vias may still overlap with some other PCB elements (tracks, ~~zone, pads, vias~~ etc) at this development stage the removal of conflicting vias is up to the user with future releases the implant process will prevent vias to overlap with other elements.

 The default action of the dialog is the __Fill__ action (as you can notice from the radio-button on the bottom) but this plugin is not limited to this function only. __Clear__ action works the in the opposite way: it removes from selected area any vias matching settings (i.e. same net, same size, same drill specified in dialog fields).
 Beware: __Clear__ will not distinguish vias implanted by __Fill__ from user ones until you check the specific checkbox, and will remove all of them if they match the values entered.
-If you check __clear only plugin placed vias__ widget the plugin will inspect vias for a specific signature and remove only those matching it: this can be used as an __Undo__ feature.
+If you check __clear only plugin placed vias__ widget the plugin will inspect vias grouped on a specific group and remove only those matching: this can be used as an __Undo__ feature.

 ## TODO